vuonghy2442/lonelybot/lean-model/FARM_MEMORY.md

 - LANDED (axiom-clean): toEngine_simulates with a STATEMENT REPAIR — gained `(hwf : st.WF)` (orchestrator sign-off pending).
-As stated (no WF) it was FALSE (prover-confirmed, Temp\opencode\SimWitness.lean, exit 0): a non-WF state with board {(inr hK |-> hQ), (inl p0 |-> hK)} wins by two model pileStacks while the abstract game is frozen — hQ is unseatable in ANY realizing board (deal with no piles), so every witness-demanding eStep
+As stated (no WF) it was FALSE (prover-confirmed, witnesses/SimWitness.lean, exit 0): a non-WF state with board {(inr hK |-> hQ), (inl p0 |-> hK)} wins by two model pileStacks while the abstract game is frozen — hQ is unseatable in ANY realizing board (deal with no piles), so every witness-demanding eStep